 In 2005, reported bullying for that same age range was as high as 25% (the victims the survey evaluated ranged from age 12-18).
 This same report looked into the demographics of school bullies.

 When the statistics were broken down and investigated further, females were the most bullied, at 24%, followed by male students, at 20%.
 White and black students were bullied equally, at 23%.
 Hispanic students, 16%.
 Asian students, 7%.
-Those who were two or more races had the most significant decline in reported bullying and dropped from 35% on par with white and black students at 23%.
+Those who were of two or more races had the most significant decline in reported bullying and dropped from 35% on par with white and black students at 23%.

 However, bullying doesn’t only happen to those from public schools.
 While those who attend public schools reported an 8% decrease in being bullied (from 29% in 2005 to 21% in 2017), private schools did even better!
 Private school rates of bullying decreased from 23% in 2005 to 16% in 2017.